by Judy Robinson

 What you must remember is that your body burns calories all day.
-Sleeping, walking, breathing, standing all of them burn calories but to their own extent.
+Sleeping, walking, breathing, standing all burn calories but to their own extent.
 Cardio isn’t the only way to burn away calories or torch fat.

 Strength training allows you to build more muscle mass and the more muscle mass you have, the more calories you will burn.
 The muscles of a person who picks weights can burn 50% more calories than the person who doesn’t.
-That’s around a total 50% extra calories for the same exercise.
+That’s around a total of 50% extra calories for the same exercise.
 In just a few months of strength training, you’ll be able to lose the same amount of weight without having to change your diet.

 You can’t regain muscle once it’s gone

-This myth holds truth.
+This myth holds the truth.
 Your body metabolism can’t be the same as it was in your 20s.
 But it’s never too late to undo the damage.